taosdata/perspective-connect-demo/README.md

 5. **Running the server:**

-The main block initializes the Perspective server, TDengine connection, and starts the Tornado IOLoop:
+The `perspective-viewer` element is configured with the "Pro Dark" theme to match the dark background and provide a consistent visual appearance.

 ```python
 if __name__ == "__main__":